John 21

 [25] And there are also many other things that Jesus did, which, if they should be written every one, I suppose not even the world itself will have space for the books to be written.

 Life and Faith Application.
 1) We must always thank the Lord for everything He provides, little or big.
-2) People can read the Holy Bible, which will never be less meaningful if they read with faith and belief; the same Holy Bible will catch many souls; it is no limitation for the Holy Word to capture any soul.
-3) In order to have the food for the life of the soul, everyone must remain in faith and meditation on the teaching of the beloved Son of God; if you do not meditate on the Holy Word, the faith also will wither.
+2) People can read the Holy Bible, which will never be less meaningful if they read with faith and belief; the same Holy Bible will catch many souls; there is no limitation for the Holy Word to capture any soul.
+3) In order to have the food for the life of the soul, everyone must remain in faith and meditation on the teaching of the beloved Son of God; if we do not meditate on the Holy Word, the faith also will wither.
 4) We must remain in faith until the end of our lives on this earth, regardless of the difficulty in life or the persecution we might suffer because of our faith.